jessewaites/piratebroadcast.github.io/_posts/2016-05-31-data-visualization-with-d3.md

 <iframe width="550" height="500" src="//jsfiddle.net/JSDavi/qvco2Ljy/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
-This one is a bit pointless but is pretty cool- Click and drag any of the circles above.
+This one is a bit pointless but is pretty cool- Click and drag any of the circles above, drag it around, fling it across the screen...
+Go nuts.

 <iframe width="100%" height="500" src="//jsfiddle.net/augburto/YMa2y/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>